dolphindb/Tutorials_EN/ha_cluster_deployment.md

 ## 6. Summary

-By offering high availability for data nodes, controller nodes and API clients, DolphinDB can meet the needs of 24X7 hours availability for systems in IoT, finance and other areas.
+By offering high availability for data nodes, controller nodes and API clients, DolphinDB database can meet the needs of 24X7 hours availability for systems in IoT, finance and other areas.